not-dalia/qudwa/_mentors/english/lujayn_alhddad.md

 name: Lujayn Alhddad
 jobtitle: UX Consultant
 workplace: Bupa Arabia
-shortbio: >-
-  I have worked as a UX architect, designer, and an analyst in the eCommerce field.
+shortbio: Expert in UX process with expertise in e-commerce & mobile apps.
 longbio: >-
   Because I care, being professional and precise in work are my top priorities.
   I have worked as a UX architect, designer, and an analyst in the eCommerce